 I love the flavor of ginger, and you will find it in many of my recipes.
 It’s pungent, spicy, slightly peppery flavor adds depth and punch to many many dishes.
 While ginger comes in three forms – ground, crystallized and fresh – my favorite is to use fresh ginger root.
-So, today I’m sharing with you my tips and tricks on how to buy, peel, chop and store ginger root (video included!).
+So, today I’m sharing with you my tips and tricks on how to buy, peel, chop and store ginger root.

 Quick Tip